QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ###### *All audio recordings are formatted as .wav files*

 ---
 #### To access a txt file containing all the generated transcripts from Amazon Transcribe: [aws-generated-transcriptions folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/aws-generated-transcripts).
 This txt file contains all fifteen transcribed text URLs.
 These links includes the origin country accent in combination with assigned difficulty rating within the URL.
-Check out our blog for a code snippet on how to generate transcripts using AWS Transcribe
+Check out our blog for a code snippet on how to generate transcripts using AWS Transcribe!

-###### *All transcripts URLs are formatted as .json files*
+###### *All URLs in the .txt file contains transcripts formatted as .json files*

 ---
-#### To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv)
+#### To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv).
+This CSV file includes three columns:
+Accent
+: The origin country used in ttsreader.com

+Difficulty
+: The corresponding text data outlined earlier in the README

+Lev Dist
+: The calculated Levenshtein distance for the corresponding accent and difficulty rating.

 ---